 Address the Customer's Problem

 I read an article several years ago from Fast Company called Why Customer Pain Is Your Most Important Resource.
 It has stuck with me as one of the single most impactful ways to identify with both current customers and prospects.
 The article walks readers through the most critical question business leaders can ask, "Why do human beings buy anything?"
 The article identifies the two reasons people spend money: to “combat pain” and “pursue pleasure.”
 More than likely, it happens in that order since the human brain tends to address its pains and challenges before pleasures.

 “So, look for the pain.
 Think of things that people find disturbing, frustrating, urgent or uncomfortable.
 Then, with the pain clearly recognized and in mind, switch gears and develop cures.
 Focus on healing.
 Let that be your guide as you try to invent a venture that will make the pain go away.”

-With this in mind, clarify your brand message by clearly stating how you can solve the problem your customer is trying to address.
+With this in mind, clarify your brand message by clearly stating how you can solve your customer's problem, i.e., make their pain go away.

 Want to learn more about why people buy?
 Listen to (or read!) this interview with Seth Godin from the Building a StoryBrand podcast: “5 Huge Paradigm Shifts That Will Change the Way You Do Marketing.”

 Creating a clear message doesn't stop after this one exercise.
 It's a filter that should provide a gut check for every piece of content your company publishes, including your entire website (see how that plays out in these StoryBrand website examples).